 Given the similarities, a key question is why do so many people struggle with prescription drug abuse end up descending into heroin abuse and other types of opiate addiction.
 In fact, many parents are shocked when they learn that their teenagers have moved on from prescription painkiller abuse to heroin addiction.
 Hence, such a switch needs to be understood.

 Opioid-related hospitalizations attributed to suicide attempts by teenagers more than doubled in recent years.

 When it comes to opiate addiction, teen prescription drug abuse usually begins with medications prescribed for a sports injury or taken from the medicine cabinet of a family member.
 Indeed, there are too many stories of teenagers stealing drugs from their grandparents or other family members with a cancer diagnosis or a chronic pain condition.

-Such prescription medications, however, tend to be in short supply.
+Such prescription medications, however, tend to be in short supply which makes prescription drug abuse, such as oxycontin abuse, very expensive.
 Moreover, in the face of the national opioid abuse epidemic, physicians limit prescription pill numbers and future drug refills even for the most serious cancer patients.
 Hence, there is only so much to go around, and the prescription drug supply does not reflect the need of people that become opioid dependent or experience opiate addiction.

 Additionally, as an addictive substance, opioid abuse leads not only to dependence and addiction but also to an increased tolerance.
 In other words, very quickly, teen opioid abusers end up chasing the high.
 They find themselves needing more and more drugs to obtain the original feeling produced by the opiates.
 In addition, that same high is never again possible after the first instance of use.